Jump to:

 Caring for a single-variety vegetable garden works great for beginners.
 Start with tomato plants, for instance, with a small raised garden bed.
 This should give the plants plenty of room to grow and add tomato cages to help them climb over time.

-4. Take advantage of a trellis
+4. Grow upward with a trellis

 5. Compact but with diversity